sourcegraph/handbook/content/ce/support.md

 - We won't be able to measure (and improve on) our response and resolution times.

 ### New Customer Welcome Message
-For new customers who have recently signed a contract with us, we want to send a welcome message introducing them to support@sourcegraph.com.
-The message template is as follows:
+When a new customer first comes onboard (i.e. signs a contract with us for the first time), we like to send them a welcome message from the Support team (and support@sourcegraph.com email address), introducing ourselves and the process for reaching out.
+The template is as follows:

 >Hello \<Customer Name\>!